themorlan/openREM/docs/install_offline.rst

 On the server without internet access
 =====================================

-Follow the :doc:`install_windows` or :doc:`install_linux` instructions until you reach the step where Python packages are installed, installing the binary packages copied across as necessary.
+Follow the :doc:`install_windows`, :doc:`upgrade_windows`, :doc:`install_linux` or :doc:`upgrade_linux` instructions
+until you reach the step where Python packages are installed, installing the binary packages copied across as necessary.

+.. _Offline-python-packages:

 Installation of Python packages
 -------------------------------